 IGSA recognises the people of the Kulin Nations as the Traditional Owners and sovereign Custodians of the land on which the majority of the University of Melbourne campuses are located.
 Our members pay respect to Elders past and present, and recognise the important contribution that Aboriginal and Torres Strait Islander people make to the academic and cultural life of the University.

-The IGSA has a number of aims which relate to the support of graduate coursework and research students, collaboration between Indigenous and non-Indigenous students and staff, and the guidance and encouragement of potential future Indigenous graduate students.
-These aims include, to:
+IGSA has a number of aims that relate to the support of graduate coursework and research students, collaboration between Indigenous and non-Indigenous students and staff, and guiding and encouraging potential future Indigenous graduate students.
+These aims include:

-- Foster communication of research ideas and collaboration between all Aboriginal and Torres Strait Islander graduate students, and non-Indigenous students who have an interest in research and practice relating to Aboriginal and Torres Strait Islander people;
+- To foster the communication of research ideas and collaboration between all Aboriginal and Torres Strait Islander graduate students and non-Indigenous students with an interest in research and practice relating to Aboriginal and Torres Strait Islander people.

-- Encourage and support non-Indigenous researchers to undertake Indigenous related research agendas;
+- To encourage and support non-Indigenous researchers to undertake Indigenous-related research agendas.

-- Engage and support undergraduate students and other Aboriginal and/or Torres Strait Islander people who are interested in undertaking post-graduate study;
+- To engage and support undergraduate students and other Aboriginal and/or Torres Strait Islander people who are interested in undertaking postgraduate study.

-- Provide academic and professional development opportunities for Aboriginal and Torres Strait Islander graduate students through social, cultural and academic events which promote networking;
+- To provide academic and professional development opportunities for Aboriginal and Torres Strait Islander graduate students through social, cultural and academic events that promote networking.

-- Host and promote academic and social events which contribute to the strengthening of the Aboriginal and Torres Strait Islander graduate community;
+- To host and promote academic and social events that help strengthen the Aboriginal and Torres Strait Islander graduate community.

-- Advocate on behalf of and support Aboriginal and Torres Strait Islander undergraduate and graduate students in their engagement with the university; and,
+- To advocate on behalf of, and provide support to, Aboriginal and Torres Strait Islander undergraduate and graduate students in their engagement with the University.

-- Support and encourage Indigenous students and community members to undertake further study
+- To support and encourage Indigenous students and community members to undertake further study.

 - IGSA 2014